Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

 \subsection{Experimental Setup}

-All experiments were conducted on a Linux server (8-core Intel Silver 4216 CPU @ 2.1\.GHz, 128\.GB RAM, 32\.GB NVIDIA V100 GPU).
-PostgreSQL 15.1 was used to compile and execute queries for workload generation.
-The prototype was implemented in Python 3.10 using PyTorch~\cite{pytorch}, with hyperparameters tuned via Ray Tune~\cite{raytune}.
-ADAM~\cite{adam} was used as the optimizer during training, with dropout and early stopping applied to prevent overfitting.
-All experimental results were averaged over 10-fold cross-validation.
+All experiments run on a Linux server (16-core Intel Silver 4216 CPU, 64GB RAM, NVIDIA V100 GPU).
+PostgreSQL 15.1 (configuration tuned with PGTune~\cite{pgtune}) is used to compile and execute queries for workload generation, and pg\_hint\_plan 1.5.2 to apply plan generation hints.
+The prototype is implemented in Python 3.12 using PyTorch~\cite{pytorch}, with hyperparameters tuned via Ray Tune~\cite{raytune}.
+Adam~\cite{adam} is used as the optimizer during training, with dropout and early stopping applied to prevent overfitting.
+All experimental results are averaged over 10-fold cross-validation.

-\textbf{Benchmarks.} We evaluate all the query optimizer cost models on four widely used benchmarks:
+\textbf{Benchmarks.} We evaluate cost models on six workloads:

+The \textbf{\textit{TPC-H benchmark}}~\cite{tpch} evaluates database performance on complex business queries.
+We use TPC-H 3.0.1 to generate a 10\,GB database with 8 tables and 61 columns.
+From its 22 query templates, we produce 1.1k queries by instantiating each template with varying predicate constants.

+The \textbf{\textit{IMDB dataset}} used by the \textbf{\textit{JOB-light\&full workloads}}~\cite{imdb} contains 21 tables.
+JOB-light has 70 real-world query templates, and JOB-full contains 113 more complex queries.
+Using the method described above, we generate 2.6k JOB-light queries from its templates and 1.1k JOB-full queries by treating the 113 queries as templates.

 The \textbf{\textit{STATS dataset and STATS-CEB workload}}~\cite{stats} include 8 tables from the Stats Stack Exchange network with more complex data distributions than IMDB.
-STATS-CEB provides 146 query templates with varying join sizes and types.
-We generate a workload of 3,000 queries by adding random predicates to these templates.
+STATS-CEB provides 146 queries with varying join sizes and types.
+We generate a workload of 3k queries by treating the 146 queries as templates and instantiating them with randomly sampled predicate constants.

-The \textbf{\textit{IMDB dataset and JOB-light workload}}~\cite{imdb} contains 21 tables and 70 real-world query templates ranging from 2 to 5 joins.
-Using the same method described above, we generate 2,600 queries.

-The \textbf{\textit{TPC-H benchmark}}~\cite{tpch} is designed to test database performance with complex business queries.
-We used TPC-H 3.0.1 to generate a 10\,GB database with 8 tables and 61 columns.
-From its 22 query templates, we produce 1,100 queries by varying predicates.